vladelaina/Catime/README.md

 > Since Catime only displays numbers and symbols (0-9, :, .), most font characters are unnecessary.
 >
-> **⚠️ Recommendation**: Keep your original font files as backups.
+> **Recommendation**: Keep your original font files as backups.
 Future software updates may require additional characters beyond the current set.

 ## 🛠️ Development